platipodium/paper-modelingpractise/Lemmen2024_Sommer_ecologicalmodelling.md

 [^datever]: Calendar versioning https://calver.org
 [^changelog]: Keep a ChangeLog https://keepachangelog.com

-While changes to the source code are tracked in the SCM, the reasoning behind those and the user-focused communication of these changes should be kept in a change log (https://keepachangelog.com/en/1.1.0/), a technology since long enforcedby the GNU coding standard [@Chen2004].
+While changes to the source code are tracked in the SCM, the reasoning behind those and the user-focused communication of these changes should be kept in a change log[^changelog], a technology since long enforcedby the GNU coding standard [@Chen2004].

 <!-- GNU coding standard 2002: You can think of the change log as a conceptual ‘‘undo list’’ which explains how earlier versions were different from the current version.
 People can see the current version; they don’t need the change log to tell them what is in it.
 What they want from a change log is a clear explanation of how the earlier version differed. -->